GiantCheeseItMan/pmweather-aeronautics/README.md

 ### Optional v0.0.1 body-push path

-The original center-of-mass push system is still included, but it now defaults to disabled.
-Enable `enableBodyPush` in the config if you also want the whole sub-level to be shoved by wind.
+The original center-of-mass push system is still included and now defaults to enabled.
+Set `enableBodyPush` to `false` in the config if you want pure lift/drag airflow integration without pushing the whole sub-level.

 When body push is enabled, the mod: